 You can make an appointment at the Department of Preventive Medicine and Health Promotion (SUMPPS), which is open Monday to Friday from 9am to 6:30pm, by calling 01 40 51 10 00 or visiting the SUMPPS website.
-All consultations are free of charge.

 2. Pedagogical continuity: education and research

 The university sites remain open.
 Teaching will continue to take place in the classroom in strict compliance with the health provisions defined at the beginning of the 2021 academic year.

 Student evaluations are maintained under the conditions provided by the terms of knowledge assessment based on classwork (MCC) voted by the CFVU.
 Exams can still be organized in person in accordance with the health protocol defined by the ministry (MESRI) in November 2021.

 Students who are "confirmed Covid cases" or who have been placed in quarantine do not have to attend the in-person examination sessions.
 On the other hand, students with a complete vaccination schedule may take the exams.
 For students in quarantine, alternative methods of testing will be proposed by January 24, 2022.
 Particular attention will be paid to the situation of students enrolled in a diploma year (the last year of a bachelor’s program or the last year of a master’s).

 All of these procedures are communicated to students by their academic units or departments; they may also be published on faculty websites.

 Internships, whether they take place within Sorbonne University or outside, are maintained under the condition that the conditions of reception of interns respect the specific health measures applicable within the framework of the COVID health crisis.
 In order to facilitate procedures, internship agreements can, if necessary, be signed remotely, via scanned signatures.